omicidx/omicidx-etl/sqlmesh/README.md

 2. Add comprehensive tests
 3. Document complex transformations
 4. Use consistent naming conventions
 5. Update this README with new models and patterns
+6. Regenerate the catalog after adding new models